Analysis: São Paulo debuts full force in the Sudamericana and forwards a spot in a chaotic game | Sao Paulo

 After 45 exemplary minutes and another 45 chaotic ones, São Paulo passed the first test with maximum force in the Copa Sudamericana.
-Rogério Ceni used the main players (available) and forwarded the classification to the quarterfinals in a categorical way.
+Rogério Ceni used the main players (available) and categorically forwarded the classification to the quarterfinals.
 Three goals in the first half and a 4-2 victory over Universidad Católica, in Santiago, for the opening of the round of 16.

 A first stage of complete superiority, with Luciano’s first goals after almost two months, and a chaotic second, with three expulsions (Calleri, Rodrigo Nestor and Igor Vinicius).
 São Paulo was technically left in the 11 against 11 and managed to hold the result even with the huge disadvantage of players.